| Home Narrative Organisations Events Games People Graves Buildings Competitions Trophies Made in Yorkshire Miscellaneous Sheffield

 Chess Association” and the Chess Players’ Quarterly Chronicle

 were both parts of “Skipworth Chess Enterprises”.
+There seems no

 evidence that the West Yorkshire Chess Association had in any way agreed to